Manage Disk Space

 If you know which topics will receive more data, it’s best to specify the size for each topic.

 To configure log segment size on a topic:

 rpk topic alter-config <topic> --set segment.bytes=<segment_size>

-Keep in mind that very large segments prevent compaction, and very small segments increase the risk of encountering resource limits.
+Keep in mind that very large segments delay, or possibly prevent, compaction.
+A very large active segment cannot be cleaned up or compacted until it is closed, and very large closed segments require significant memory and CPU to process for compaction.
+Very small segments increase the frequency of processing for applying compaction and resource limits.
 To calculate an upper limit on segment size, divide the disk size by the number of partitions.
 For example, if you have a 128 GB disk and 1000 partitions, the upper limit of the segment size is

 134217728.
 Default is

 For details about how to modify cluster configuration properties, see Cluster configuration.

 Writing data for a topic usually spans multiple log segments.
 An active segment of a topic is a log segment that is being written to.
 As data of a topic is written and an active segment becomes full (reaches